ksevindik/ksevindik.github.io/_posts/2005-04-26-uncaught-exception-handling-in-java-server-faces.md

+---
+layout: post
-# Uncaught Exception Handling in Java Server Faces
+title: Uncaught Exception Handling in Java Server Faces
+author: Kenan Sevindik
+---
 First, a brief flashback on how we can handle uncaught exceptions in web applications.
 As you're likely aware, there's a general exception/error trapping mechanism for servlet/JSP-based web applications.
 We simply add error-page definitions in the web.xml file for uncaught exceptions or HTTP status codes to display custom error pages to users, rather than